Course Listing - by Instructor

 |Paula "Ann" Brooks||Ann Brooks is a Pre-K Instructor at the University of West Georgia.|

 Steven grew up in Chickamauga, TN, but has lived in Carrollton for most of his life.
-He has been part of the University of West Georgia family for more than two decades, having received his bachelor’s and master’s degrees from the university and joining the staff in 1989.
-Since he joined UWG, he has received several honors, including an APEX Award of Excellence for a photo taken on campus just following September 11, 2001, as well as being part of the team that won a CASE Gold Award for Campaign Publications during the UWG Centennial.
+He has been part of the University of West Georgia family for more than two decades, having received his bachelor’s and master’s degrees from the university and joining the staff in 1989 and retiring in 2020.
+He has received several honors, including an APEX Award of Excellence for a photo taken on campus just following September 11, 2001, as well as being part of the team that won a CASE Gold Award for Campaign Publications during the UWG Centennial.
 His latest career highlight is being part of the team in charge of UWG’s “Go West” campaign.

-As Associate Director of Visual Services, Steven supervises a team of skilled photographers and videographers who work hard at showing the story behind UWG and what makes it great.
+As former Associate Director of Visual Services, Steven supervised a team of skilled photographers and videographers who work hard at showing the story behind UWG and what makes it great.
 He finds inspiration in the unbridled spirit embodied by the UWG community.
 Steven collects old cameras, a collection that has grown to include approximately 100 different types.
 In his words: “these are the tools that allowed regular people to document their own history, and it's that vernacular history that I find very interesting.”
-His job allows him be part of that history.

 |Melanie Clay||Dr. Melanie Clay is responsible for leading the support, curriculum, enrollment and marketing staff and evaluating the USG eCampus program.
 In addition to her role as Dean of eCampus, she is also the executive director for UWG's Continuing Education, Off-Campus Programs (Newnan), and UWG Online.
 She holds a Ph.D. in Educational Studies from the University of Nebraska - Lincoln, a Specialist in Educational Leadership, a Master's in Public Administration from the University of West Georgia, and a Bachelor's in Journalism from The Ohio State University.
 She is the founder and editor-in-chief of the Online Journal of Distance Learning Administration, and the founder of the annual Distance Learning Administration Conference and the Conference on Meaningful Living in a Digital World.
 She lives in Carrollton with her husband Matthew and their two sons and two cats.
 She enjoys camping, reading, cooking, and looking for sand dollars on the beach.|